|Georgette Tan, Robert Raymer, and Sharnaz Saberi|

 Had I to do it all over again, I would have prepared in the same way for each question, but I would’ve brought only one 3x5card and written all that I wanted to work in (the impact stuff), in the first opportunity to do so, like a good anecdote about each book (to suggest why they’re worth reaching) and where the books are available (online and in what bookstores – the other writers were asked later but I wasn’t and I failed to work that into the conversation).
 Also, mention my website (was displayed on TV, after I emailed Regina) and blog, thanks to the missed question.

 That’s why I’m here to learn, and you can only learn through actual experience and a lot of practice in the language of impact in preparation for that day, since, according to Joel Roberts, the time is short and the stakes are high.
 Naturally I’m anxious to see the program and get my own copy so I can view it over and over to see the opportunities that I missed and those that I got right, and learn from both, so the next time, I’ll be more than ready.
 In the meantime, if you want to catch me live check me out on Kuppa Kopi on 31 May, TV1 at 2.05.
-If you missed that, you can go to my blog and website.
+If you missed that, you can go to my blog.

 |Robert Raymer and Sharnaz Saberi holding an autographed copy|